DiSSCo/dissco.github.io/HerbariumSheets/RBGEHerbariumSheet.md

 General principals of the image capture workflow:

 * Specimens are placed on a backboard which have a fixed colour chart and scale bar.
-* The barcode is used as the filename for the image and this allowd for later linking to the data record for display on our online catalogue and export to data partners.
+* The barcode is used as the filename for the image and this allows for later linking to the data record for display on our online catalogue and export to data partners.
 * Barcodes are scanned manually using a barcode scanner.
 * The processing of RAW files to TIFFs is done automatically by the software with a small number of software based modifications e.g. the application of sharpening